zenml-io/blog.zenml.io/_posts/2022-05-10-ci-ct-cd-with-zenml.md

         return service
     ```

 3. the Model Deployer acts as a registry for all Services that represent remote model servers.
-External model deployment servers can be listed and filtered using a variety of criteria, such as the name of the model or the names of the pipeline and step that was used to deploy the model.
+External model deployment servers can be listed and filtered using a variety of criteria, such as the name of the model or the names of the pipeline and the step that was used to deploy the model.
 The Service objects returned by the Model Deployer can be used to interact with the remote model server, e.g. to get the operational status of a model server, the prediction URI that it exposes, or to stop or delete a model server.

     ```python
     from zenml.integrations.seldon.model_deployers import SeldonModelDeployer